Kahsolt/Quantum-Circuit-Elimination/client/cui/README.md

-This is a very simple CUI client for the Quantum Circuit Tetris game, but just enough for quick debugging :)
+This is a very simple CUI client for the Quantum Circuit Elimination game, but just enough for quick debugging :)

 ### Quick start